Mitsubishi Won’t Start Due To Battery Problem

 After a minute, the test will show tested Good or Replace Battery.

-If your battery shows as Good – Need Charging, jump-start the vehicle and let it idle, drive for at least 30 minutes, or use a battery charger to charge the battery fully.
+If your battery shows as Good – Need Charging, jump-start the vehicle and let it idle, drive for at least 30 minutes, or use a battery charger to charge it fully.

 This article covers only the battery problem.
 For more help, see our comprehensive guide that discusses all possible Mitsubishi no-start issues.
 These instructions work on all Mitsubishi vehicles, including Galant, Lancer, Outlander, Montero, Eclipse, etc.